-John Flynn Placement Program
+John Flynn Placement Program (JFPP)

-The John Flynn Placement Program (JFPP) is an initiative of the Australian Government Department of Health and is designed to attract the future medical workforce into a remote and rural career.
+The JFPP is an initiative of the Australian Government Department of Health and is designed to attract the future medical workforce into a remote and rural career.

 The program provides 300 undergraduate medical students with the opportunity to experience clinical practice and lifestyle in remote and rural locations across Australia.
-Successful eligible applicants, from 20 participating universities, spend eight weeks over three to four years in a remote or rural community with a one-to-one professional mentor, community host and contact.
+Successful eligible applicants, from 22 participating universities, spend eight weeks over three to four years in a remote or rural community with a one-to-one professional mentor, community host and contact.

 Please visit the JFPP website for more information.